stgl/scarplet/README.md

 ### Pull requests

+Don't hestiate to file an issue; I would be happy to discuss extensions or help to build a new feature.

-If you would like to add a feature or fix a bug, please [submit a PR](https://github.com/rmsare/scarplet/compare) and reference any relevant issues.
+If you would like to add a feature or fix a bug, please fork the repository, create a feature branch, and [submit a PR](https://github.com/rmsare/scarplet/compare) and reference any relevant issues.
+Please check that the test suite passes (`pytest scarplet/tests`) before submitting.

 ### Support and questions